dsavvinov/barebones-kotlin-multiplatform/README.md

 3. From the same release, download the `kotlin-native-<your-host>-<version>.zip` (I've used `macos-aarch64` for testing), unpack its contents to `buildInfra/tools` and **rename it to just `kotlin-native`**.

+4. Sometimes, macOS might be over-paranoid and forbid to use .dylibs in the `buildInfra/tools/kotlin-native/konan/nativeLib`.
+You will see that as macOS warning `<Binary name> can't be opened because
+Apple cannot check it for malicious software.
+This software needs to be updated.
+Contact the developer for more information`.
+All the generic fixes from internet should work, the one I used: open binary manually from Finder, macOS will properly prompt you if you want to open it.
+Choose "Open" and it will be remembered as an exception

 There's the resulting file structure you should get:

 ```